testillano/h2agent/docs/api/README.md

 - `request.timeoutMs` *[unsigned integer]*: timeout to wait for the response: although you can configure a fixed value for this property on provision document, this transformation target overrides it.
 - `request.uri` *[string]*: overrides the request URI to be sent.
 This is useful in combination with `seq` source to build dynamic URIs (e.g., `/api/v1/resource/@{myId}`).
 - `request.method` *[string]*: overrides the HTTP method to be sent (e.g., `POST`, `GET`, `PUT`, `DELETE`, `HEAD`).
 - `break`: this target is activated with non-empty source (for example `value.1`) and interrupts the transformation list.
 It is used on response context to discard further transformations when, for example, response status code is not valid to continue processing the test scenario.
 Normally, we should "dirty" the `outState` (for example, setting an unprovisioned "road closed" state, in order to stop the flow) and then break the transformation procedure (this also dodges a probable purge state configured in next stages, keeping internal data for further analysis).
+Note that placing `break` as the **last** item in a transformation list is illogical — there are no further items to interrupt.
+A warning is logged at provision time when this is detected.

-Note that `clientProvision` target is only available in server mode transformations (not in client mode), as it is the mechanism to trigger client flows from server context.
+Note that `clientProvision.<id>.<inState>` target is only available in server mode transformations (not in client mode), as it is the mechanism to trigger client flows from server context.

 ### Multiple client provisions